-Learning how to apply makeup is like any other skill, one that gets better with time.
-Although I don’t have any makeups mistakes which are not period appropriate, it has been a process to learn what works and what doesn’t.
-As I move about my daily life there some makeup mistakes I see repeatedly.
-All of which can be easily solved with a few tweaks to get you looking red carpet ready or better still look like you have nothing on.
+However, as I move about my daily life there are some makeup mistakes I see repeatedly.
+All of which can be easily solved with a few tweaks, to get you looking red-carpet ready or better still look like you have nothing on.

 Wearing the wrong shade of foundation

-Foundation is the base for your makeup, so getting it wrong throws everything askew.
-Unfortunately choosing the right shade of foundation can be tricky, so this is one of the most common makeup mistakes.
+This is one of the commonest makeup sins, which makes so many women look like they have a mask on.
+Foundation is the base for all your makeup, so getting it wrong throws everything askew.
+Unfortunately choosing the right shade of foundation can be tricky.
 You may get the shade right but not the undertone or vice versa.

 Mismatched face and neck

 This is a very common makeup mistake and one I have been guilty of in the past.
-There is nothing as jarring as seeing foundation stop abruptly at the jawline.
-It looks like you are wearing a mask.
-As kids, we made fun of women who looked like that, saying they were wearing ‘’pancake’’ the slang for foundation that looked like it had been slapped on.
+It is extremely jarring to see the foundation stop abruptly at the jawline, looking like a mask.
+As kids, we made fun of women who looked like that, saying they were wearing ‘’pancake’’ the slang for a foundation that looked like it had been slapped on.

-You don’t need an extra pump of foundation for your neck, just make sure you extend the application down to your neck so there is a seamless transition from your face to your neck.
-Especially if it is a full coverage foundation.
-If the colour of your chest and neck are significantly different from that of your face, it may be better if you match your foundation to your neck and chest instead of your face to make sure it looks natural.
+Don’t worry you won’t need an extra pump of foundation, just make sure to extend the application down to your neck so there is a seamless transition from your face to your neck.
+This is especially important if you are using a full coverage foundation.
+If the colour of your chest and neck are significantly different from that of your face, it may be better if you match your foundation to your neck and chest instead of your face so that it looks natural.

 I like defined and well-arched brows as much as anyone, but some of us do the absolute most when it comes to brows.
-It’s like we cannot find a middle ground we do too much or too little.
-In the too much camp, the most offensive makeup mistake is the Instagram brows.
-They are overly arched and concealed above and below, it is too much for everyday makeup in my opinion.
+It’s like we cannot find a middle ground we either do too much or too little.
+In camp, too many are the Instagram brows, overly arched and concealed above and below and way too much for everyday makeup.

 Over over-lining your lips

 I don’t understand how this started to be accepted as normal but it needs to stop and right now.
-It is a trend that is pretty much irredeemable in my eyes.
+It is a trend that is a huge makeup mistake and irredeemable in my eyes.
 I don’t care how much people like to pretend that it makes their lips look plumper, it doesn’t at least not in person.
-So if you are having a photo shoot, then go HAM with over lining, but in real life?
+So if you are having a photoshoot, then go HAM with overlining, but in real life?
 Please don’t, I can see the line you tried to draw and your lips don’t look any bigger.

-Too much too much blush too low on your face
+Too much blush too low on your face

 Not blending enough